LP2X0X/PROGRAMMING/Web Dev/React/4 - How React Works/Terms/Render Logic.md

 ---

 ### Rule
+- Render logic should not contain code which has [[Web Dev/React/4 - How React Works/Terms/Side Effect|side effect]] since it could contain logic which re-render itself which cause infinite loop.

 ```ad-important
 - Components (function) must not have any [[Web Dev/React/4 - How React Works/Terms/Side Effect|side effect]] (impure).
 Given the same props, a component instance should always return the same JSX.
 👉 Do **NOT** perform **network requests** (API calls)